gitrdm/gokando/docs/go-to-core-design.md

 ## Conclusion

-GoKanDo has a solid foundation with excellent thread safety and FD solving capabilities, but needs significant enhancement to match core.logic's feature set.
-The focus should be on rich arithmetic constraints first, followed by tabling and advanced CLP features.
+GoKanDo has achieved significant progress with the completion of **Phase 6 (Rich Arithmetic Operators)**, implementing all core arithmetic constraints (fd/+, fd/-, fd/*, fd/quotient, fd/mod, fd/=) as declarative relations.
+This closes a major expressiveness gap with core.logic and enables more declarative constraint programming.

+The remaining gaps focus on **Phase 7 (Arithmetic Relations)** for true relational arithmetic without projection, followed by domain operations, enhanced search strategies, and constraint store manipulation.
 With these enhancements, GoKanDo can become a competitive alternative to core.logic while leveraging Go's performance and concurrency advantages.

 ## References